hpacheco/ses/labs/Lab3.md

 In this lab we will be focusing on analysing the security of web applications.
 Web applications are extremely vulnerable in the sense that they mix a multitude of technologies and libraries and feature highly dynamic features and content that are often difficult to enclose and characterise.

-Instead of focusing on exploitation, we will study how various existing analysis tools can support developers in detecting and fixing web vulnerabilities:
+Instead of focusing on exploitation, we will study how various existing analysis tools can help developers in detecting and fixing web vulnerabilities:
 * SAST: As for low-level C programs, various vulnerability scanners such as [SonarCloud](https://sonarcloud.io/) and [LGTM](https://lgtm.com/) also have good support for analysis the source code of web applications written in various languages (HTTP/PHP/JS/TS/Java/etc).
 * DAST: In particular for web applications, vulnerability assessment tools such as [BurpSuite Community Edition](https://portswigger.net/burp/communitydownload) and [OWASP Zed Attack Proxy](https://owasp.org/www-project-zap/) can be used to navigating web sites, analyse HTTP requests/responses and perform automatic dynamic scans for vulnerabilities.